Fact: The Internet is littered with scams to cheat you out of your money.

 Then, a few years ago, he decided he needed a change.

-Quite simply, he grew sick of the fast pace on Wall Street.
+Quite simply, he grew sick of the fast pace on Wall Street and New York.
 He got tired of working long hours and wanted to spend more time with his family.
 So, he retired at the age of 42 and left Wall Street to become a full-time writer.

-Today, Paul writes for Banyan Hill Publishing, an up-and-coming investment research firm that distributes financial strategies for people to better protect and grow their wealth.
+Today, Paul writes for Banyan Hill Publishing, an investment research firm with $80 million in sales that distributes financial strategies for people to better protect and grow their wealth.

 This business is a subsidiary of the alternative press network Agora Inc.